-You can achieve a pass, merit, distinction or distinction on BTEC/OCR courses.
+You can achieve a pass, merit, distinction or distinction\ on BTEC/OCR courses.
 These are the equivalent to good grades at GCSE.
+Students must achieve a score on each unit in order to achieve a grade at the end.

 Please note that all of our qualifications (GCSEs and all BTEC/OCR courses) provide progression to further study in our Sixth Form or to apprenticeship or other training.
 They have all been accredited under the new accountability framework for students and schools.